-Your oral hygiene is very important to our team at Dr. DeLapa’s office in South Salem, New York.
+Your oral hygiene is very important to us at Dr. DeLapa’s office.

 Healthy smile, healthy you: Poor oral health can lead to problems.